kgfitzgerald/stat-5700/assignments.md

 ## Homework

 The links below provide the assigned problems for each homework.
-You may type or hand-write your work, but you should submit a single pdf to the corresponding assignment on Blackboard.
+Your work must be hand-written, and you should submit a single pdf to the corresponding assignment on Blackboard.

 [HW 01](https://kgfitzgerald.github.io/stat-5700/assets/homework/HW_01.pdf)